Lavesson/dirpart/README.md

 ## What's this?

-Just a small set of python files to copy/move files into named subdirs.
-I initially created this one solely because I needed to grab a bunch of NES roms for my Everdrive n8.
+Just a small set of python files to copy/move files into named subdirs released under the zlib/png license.
+I initially created this one solely because I needed to grab a bunch of NES roms for my Everdrive n8 and move them into subfolders 1-8 and A-Z.

 ## How does it work?